 430-3 HUMAN RESOURCE MANAGEMENT.
-Knowledge of human resource management.
-Focus on theory, practice and trends in development and effective utilization of human resources in organizations.
-Prerequisite: MGMT 341 or consent of instructor.
+Knowledge of fundamentals of human resource management.
+Theory, practice and trends in development and effective utilization of human resources in organizations.
+Prerequisite: MGMT 340 or consent of instructor.

 438-3 PROFESSIONAL SEMINAR IN HUMAN RESOURCE MANAGEMENT.
 Advanced seminar in human resource management.
 Focus on contemporary issues in the area of personnel and human resource management.
 Prerequisite: MGMT 430 or consent of instructor.